This video shows the palmar approach to the DIP joint.

 5. Elevation of the pulley flap

-Elevate the pulley flap and retract it with a fine suture to expose the flexor tendon, the palmar aspect of the DIP joint and the distal phalanx.
+Elevate the pulley flap and retract it with a fine suture to expose the deep flexor tendon.
+By retraction of the tendon, the palmar aspect of the DIP joint and the distal phalanx is exposed.

 6. Wound closure

-Reattach the A5 and C3 pulleys, using fine mattress sutures, prior to skin closure.
+Reattach the A5 and C3 pulleys using fine mattress sutures before skin closure.